 Adjusting to those codes -- even coming simply to identify them -- will take time; more time for some than for others.
 Study abroad experts like to think of culture as an iceberg: It has aspects that are readily visible and identifiable (such as language, food, holidays, and dress), but much of what defines a culture is invisible.
 Your encounters with those invisible elements of culture -- from beliefs about family, education, and relationships to all the unstated forms of polite behavior -- have the most potential to frustrate you.

-The main thing to keep in mind as you adjust to life in you host country is that, although you may initially be disoriented and even frustrated or disappointed, you will find your equilibrium.
-Remain open to the experience, to the similarities and differences.
-Indeed, embrace them; they are the reason you have opted to study abroad.
+The main thing to keep in mind as you adjust to life in your host country is that, although you may initially be disoriented and even frustrated or disappointed, you will find your equilibrium.
+Remain open to the experience and to the similarities and differences.
+In fact, embrace them; they are the reason you have opted to study abroad.

 Remember, too, that though you may find some aspects of the host culture confusing, you should not judge or try to alter the culture.
 You are the guest, and it is your responsibility to respect the customs, laws, and norms of the host country and to adapt your behavior.

 "On-line Cultural Training Resource for Study Abroad" from University of the Pacific